Scott's 50s Biography

 Regardless of my net worth, I traveled as though I had very little money, even though my day pak & luggage carried substantial hidden US dollars for emergencies.

-I traveled "close to the ground", "in the dirt" sleeping & cooking in clean hostels, eating street food, riding local's cheap transportation & walking.
-Using small day trips only when a practical necessity.
+I traveled "close to the ground", "in the dirt" sleeping & cooking in clean hostels, eating at street kiosks, riding local's cheap transportation & walking.
+Using guided small day trips only when a practical necessity.

 Years from now when perhaps too old or infirm to travel, I don’t want you to look back and wish you would have traveled or traveled more.